ytakefuji/mediapipe_hand/README.md

 # How to run finger.py

-A hand can be detected and 21 points of five fingers can be generated:
+A hand can be detected and 2D (x,y) coordinates of 21 points of five fingers can be generated:

 <img src="hand.png" height=260 width=770 >

-handLandmarks[ ][ ] can identify a position of 21 points by the first index and an axis of x or y by the second index.
+handLandmarks[ ][ ] can determine a position of 21 points by the first index and an axis of x or y by the second index.
+For example,
 handLandmarks[4][1] indicates Thumb-finger-tip "4" of x-axis "1".

 handLandmarks[8][2] indicates Index-finger-tip "8" of y-axis "2".